Want to start making smoothies for yourself? They are a great way to get your fruit & veggies in for the day!

 If this is your first time making smoothies, let me know how the first one turned out.

-- Check out all of the smoothie recipes on this blog!
+Check out all of the smoothie recipes on here!

 What is YOUR favorite way to create a smoothie?